victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-03-24_mention_on_podcast.md

 Category: General
 Slug: mention_on_podcast
 Author: Victor Domingos
-Summary: In a recent episode of the Python Bytes podcast, some of my programming projects are briefly mentioned, as a concrete example of how complex Python and tkinter may be used to create complex and good looking desktop graphical user interfaces.

-In a recent episode of the [Python Bytes podcast](http://bit.ly/PyBytes63){:target=_blank}, some of my programming projects are briefly mentioned, as a concrete example of how complex Python and tkinter may be used to create complex and good looking desktop graphical user interfaces.
+Summary: In a recent episode of the [Python Bytes podcast](http://bit.ly/PyBytes63){:target=_blank}, some of my programming projects are briefly mentioned, as a concrete example of how complex Python and tkinter may be used to create complex and good looking desktop graphical user interfaces.

 ![Login box for the RepService application](images/repservice_login.jpg)